MorganGi/ENT2-elk_support_xivo/README.md

 Note:
 - the path `/var/tmp/elkforxivo/` is mandatory as it is hard coded in the created docker image,

-# Configuration

-Before launching the container you should **NOT** put your logs in the elkforxivo folder cause nginx IP location will not works.

 # Launch ELK